waph-phung/waph/labs/lab0/README.md

 ## Overview

 This lab is covered in Lecture 2, with preparation homework in Lecture 1.
-In Part I, you need to setup an Ubuntu 22.04 Virtual Machine on VirtualBox and install software and applications.
-In Part II, you will clone the course repository and your private repository and complete git exercises to write the report.
+In Part I, you need to set up an Ubuntu 22.04 Virtual Machine on VirtualBox and install software and applications.
+In Part II, you will clone the course repository and your private repository and complete the `git` exercises to write the report.

 ## Report

 You need to create a sub-folder `labs/lab0` with a README.md file to write the report in Markdown format and generate the report to PDF using the `pandoc` application.
-Your report should follow the template provided in Lecture 2 ([https://github.com/waph-phung/waph/blob/main/README-template.md](https://github.com/waph-phung/waph/blob/main/README-template.md)) which should include the course name and instructor, your name and email together with your headshot (150x150 pixels), and then the following sub-sections:
+Your report should follow the template provided in Lecture 2 ([https://github.com/waph-phung/waph/blob/main/README-template.md](https://github.com/waph-phung/waph/blob/main/README-template.md)), which should include the course name and instructor, your name and email, together with your headshot (150x150 pixels), and then the following sub-sections:

 ## The lab's overview